N8Dogg417/N8Dogg417/README.md

  - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-  - :seedling: Exploring Technical Content Writing.
+  - :seedling: Always Learning and delping my skills.

-  - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+  - :zap: In my free time, I solve problems in all facets of life.
+I love a good challenge!

   - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nathan-h-desso/)